Shoggomo/traefik_dynamic_public_whitelist/readme.md

-# Portbrella IP Whitelist Provider
+# Portbrella Dynamic Whitelist

-Use this Traefik plugin to create IP Whitelist middleware that synchronizes to your Portbrella IP lists.
+Use this Traefik plugin to create a dynamic IP Whitelist middleware that synchronizes to your Portbrella IP lists.

 ## Usage